benjaminxscott/login_checker/README.md

 ## Usage

-Provide a file in CSV format named `traffic.csv` with header fields for
+Under the `input` directory, add a file in CSV format named `traffic.csv` with header fields for
 - userid
 - event_type
 - status_code
 - ip
 - useragent

-Run the script to see a summary of login anomalies
+Run the script to see a summary of login anomalies from `traffic.csv`
+> docker run login_checker

+Provide a filename as the first argument to read from a different file

+> docker run login_checker [your_filename]

+Add files to `./input` to reference them within the container at the `./input` volume, without having to rebuild the container

-> docker run login_checker:latest
+> docker run \
+--mount type=bind,source=$(pwd)/input,target=/usr/src/app/input,readonly \
+login_checker input/traffic.csv

 In order to read each line once per second, emitting a summary every 15 seconds

-> docker run login_checker:latest --daemon --stream
+> docker run login_checker --daemon --stream

 Input `Ctrl+C` or the equivalent escape code to stop the container process once you're finished